Soft tissue surgery 2

 • Laryngeal tie back

 This is a two-day practical course in small animal surgery.
-The course is designed to cover all major aspects of head and neck, abdominal and reconstructive surgery.
-Some elements of theory will be given to put the surgery into context, but most of the time will be spent practicing techniques on cadavers.
-The course is suitable for all levels from beginners to advanced as there will be something to be gained by everyone.
-It is also designed to be flexible so people can practice at their own pace and concentrate on techniques that they would like to perfect.
-The tutors will be available to observe and have direct involvement in teaching the procedures.
+The course will cover some advanced surgical procedures of the head and neck and abdomen that are commonly found in practice and it is also designed to be flexible so people can practice at their own pace and concentrate on techniques that they would like to perfect.
+The tutors will be available to observe, and have direct involvement in teaching the procedures.

 Jackie Demetriou will be one of the course tutors.
 She is a European Boarded Specialist in Small Animal Surgery, who has practiced specialist level soft tissue surgery for the past 20 years.
 She has worked in both academia (University of Edinburgh, University of Cambridge and University of Nottingham) and private referral practice.
 She has extensive experience teaching general practitioners the theory and practice of surgery and really enjoys seeing how surgeons gain confidence in managing cases and performing surgeries after these CPD events.